 Problem #1: Your eating.

 Are you eating too many of the wrong things?
 Are you drinking your calories?
 Processed foods, quick foods, fried foods are all things that wreck havoc on our health and diets.
 The more natural the foods are, they better they are for you.
 All of those fancy coffees and power drinks are just empty calories that add up.
+The best weight-loss diets are natural and all to do with changing the way we eat food.
+Diets such as the Keto diet and the 5:2 have been known to be very effective as it is about changing your lifestyle and it allows you to start learning about the foods you are consuming.

 Solution #1: Add more protein to your diet.
 High protein items include meat, fish, cheese, beans, and eggs.
 Yogurt has a lot of protein in it but the sugar contain is very high.
 I try to stay away from them because of that.
 I do not eat enough protein on a regular basis so I try to have eggs every morning for breakfast which does help.
 One quick and easy treat that I like is frozen fruit with lite cool whip.
 It is delicious!